ffff-bot785/bamboo-gpu-mode-mars-navigation/README.md

 **Preprint version:** v3 (cleaned LaTeX edition)
 **DOI:** [https://doi.org/10.5281/zenodo.18279778](https://doi.org/10.5281/zenodo.18279778)

-Traditional autonomous navigation systems for planetary rovers (e.g., A* or Dynamic Window Approach) often suffer irreversible failure in extraterrestrial environments due to extreme sensor noise (dust storms) and unpredictable terrain (sand traps).
+Traditional autonomous navigation systems for planetary rovers, such as A* or Dynamic Window Approach (DWA), frequently experience irreversible failure in extraterrestrial environments due to extreme sensor noise (e.g., dust storms) and unpredictable terrain features (e.g., sand traps).

-**Bamboo GPU Mode** is a resilience-oriented framework prioritizing recovery over path optimization.
-It integrates a game-theoretic payoff matrix with phototropic mutation, modeling navigation as population-based evolution among virtual agents.
+**Bamboo GPU Mode** is a resilience-oriented framework that prioritizes system recovery over conventional path optimization.
+It integrates a game-theoretic payoff matrix with a phototropic mutation mechanism, modeling navigation as a population-based evolutionary process among virtual agents.

 System health is quantified by the **Resilience Index (R)**:
 $$